KatrinaTom/T2A2/README.md

 **Landscaping Business - Build a API Web Server Admin Portal:**

-* Log in (securely) - To protect myself and my customer information.
+* Secure my customer information.
-* Enter in a new customer
+* Add a new customer
 * Search for an existing customer
 * Book a job for a customer
+* Search a job in the database
 * Select the type of job for the customer
-* Add a new user to access the Admin Portal
 * Update a job (update/ cancel)
 * Invoice a customer from their completed job